Amended this 2nd day of May 2022

 The Treasurer shall keep full and accurate accounts of all receipts and disbursements of the Corporation in proper books of account and shall deposit all moneys or other valuable effects in the name and to the credit of the Corporation in such bank or banks as may be designated from time to time by the Board.
 The Treasurer shall disburse the funds of the Corporation under the direction of the Board, taking proper vouchers therefore and shall render to the Board at regular meetings thereof or whenever required of the Treasurer, an account of all transactions performed as Treasurer, and of the financial position of the Corporation.
 The Treasurer shall also perform other duties as may be determined from time to time by the Board.

-DUTIES OF THE PRODUCTION MANAGER ( should one should be appointed)
+DUTIES OF THE PRODUCTION MANAGER

 The Production Manager shall be responsible for recommending plays to the Board, arranging for training of actors and arranging for technical assistance for all productions.
 The Production Manager shall be responsible for the selection of persons directing the plays, assisting the Artistic Director in producing a quality performance and supervising the budget approved for each play.
 The Production Manager shall also perform other duties. as detailed in Appendix "A"